ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 Hover Trim
 ===========
-All conventional single-rotor helicopters with a torque-compensating tail rotor hover either right skid low or left skid low, depending on which way the main rotor turns.
+Trimming the helicopter in pitch and roll axes is an important step to keep the aircraft from drifting in modes like Stabilize and Althold.
+The trim attitude in the roll axis is affected by the tail rotor thrust.
+All conventional single- rotor helicopters with a torque-compensating tail rotor hover either right skid low or left skid low, depending on which way the main rotor turns.
 The ArduCopter software has a parameter, ATC_HOVR_RLL_TRIM, to compensate for this phenomenon.
-To tune the hover trims first set this parameter to zero, place the helicopter on a level surface and verify that the flight controller's trims are set properly for the angle the flight controller was installed in the frame at.

-The AHRS trim values that we will change are normally set during the accelerometer calibration.
-But in the real world the flight controller was likely not installed perfectly "true" and helicopters are very hard to calibrate the accelerometer with the flight controller already installed.
-So we compensate using the following method:
+Longitudinal CG location will affect the trim attitude in the pitch axis.
+There is no parameter to tell the flight controller what pitch attitude the aircraft hovers with no drift.
+It always targets zero deg pitch as measured by the flight controller.
+Therefore the actual pitch attitude the aircraft hovers may be 5 deg nose high but the flight controller AHRS Trim value is set to make it think the attitude is zero deg.

+In order to trim the aircraft, set the ATC_HOVR_RLL_TRIM parameter to zero.
+During the initial setup of the flight controller, the AHRS_TRIM values are set during the accelerometer calibration on the last step that has you level the aircraft.
+For that step you should have made certain that the shaft was perfectly straight up in pitch and roll.
+For this trim procedure, it is recommended that you check it and using the method below.

 Measure the actual frame angle (on a portion of the frame that is perpendicular to the mainshaft) in pitch and roll with your digital pitch gauge.
 Connected to